 The bank's operational risk management processes and assessment system must be subject to regular independent reviews by internal auditors.
 It must also be subject to regular review by external auditors or supervisors or both.

-To use the AMA approach, the bank must satisfy additional requirements.
+To use the AMA approach, the bank must satisfy additional requirements

 It must be able to estimate unexpected losses based on an analysis of relevant internal and external data, and scenario analyses.